GMLC-TDC/HELICS/docs/user-guide/orchestration.md

 [tutorial](https://merlin.readthedocs.io/en/latest/tutorial.html).

 ### Merlin

+Merlin is a distributed task queuing system, designed to allow complex HPC workflows to scale to large numbers of simulations.
+It is designed to make building, running, and processing large scale HPC workflows.
+It is not limited to HPC, it can also be setup on a single machine.

+Merlin translates a command-line focused workflow into discrete tasks that it will queue up and launch.
+This workflow is called a specification, spec for short.
+The spec is separated into multiple sections that is used to describe how to execute the workflow.
+This workflow is then represented as a directed acyclic graph (DAG) which describes how the workflow executes.

+Once the Merlin spec has been created, the main execution logic is contained in the Study step.
+This step describes how the applications or scripts need to be executed in the commandline in order to execute your workflow.
+The study step is made up of multiple run steps that are represented as the nodes in the DAG.

+### Merlin Specification

 A merlin specification has multiple parts that control how a co-simulation may run.
 Below we describe how each part can be used in